- Place

 Nida Fisherman's Ethnographic Homestead stands on the shore of the Curonian Lagoon in the southern part of old Nida, in the former village of Haken.
 Neringa Museums presents it as a typical Curonian Spit fisherman's homestead, letting visitors see not abstract ethnography but a specific lagoon-shore home setting.

-The homestead was built in 1927 by local craftsmen.
-It consists of two connected dwelling houses, a form typical of the situation when a son or daughter married and the young family added a living section to the parents' house.
+The homestead was built in 1927 by local craftsmen, and it consists of two connected dwelling houses.
+This form is typical of Curonian Spit fishing culture: when a son or daughter married, the young couple often added a living section to the parents' house.

 In the early twentieth century, the part now presented by the museum was home to fisherman Martynas Purvinas (1857-1943) and his family.
 After his wife's death in 1907, he married Ana Peleikis from Preila, who came with her son Johanas Peleikis.
 Johanas later took over the fishing trade.

 In 1932 Johanas Peleikis married Henrietta Kubillus from Preila, and their family raised five children.
 Like many Curonian Spit residents, the family withdrew to northern Germany in 1944.
-The homestead therefore also speaks about an interrupted everyday life on the spit.
+The homestead therefore also speaks about an interrupted everyday life of the spit's Curonians.

 The homestead suffered a dramatic ice drift in 1970, when ice from the Curonian Lagoon badly damaged the building.
 Neringa Museums recounts that the ice floes came so close and struck so hard that the sleeping owner seemed to travel away together with the house.